Vonng/pigsty/docs/PARAM.md

 postgres listen address, `0.0.0.0` (all ipv4 addr) by defaul

-default values: `0.0.0.0`, which is all IPv4 address, if you want to including all IPv6 address, use `*` instead.
+default values: `0.0.0.0`, which is all IPv4 address, if you want to include all IPv6 address, use `*` instead.